Skip to main content

 2. When submitting your job, include the -r or --requirements flag:

-anyscale job submit --config-file job.yaml -r ./requirements.txt
+anyscale job submit --config-file my-job.yaml -r ./requirements.txt

 This method works well for straightforward Python package dependencies.
 Anyscale installs these packages in the job's environment before running your code.

-Using a custom container
+Use a custom container

 For more complex dependency management, including system-level packages or specific environment configurations, use a custom container: